+The minimum distance between the measurement antenna and the smallest sphere enclosing the EUT must be at least 2λ.

-In practice, discrete samples of EIRP are measured at different directions (θ,ϕ) over the entire sphere, which are used to numerically approximate the surface TRPReference integral.
+In practice, discrete samples of EIRP or power density are measured at different directions (θ,ϕ) over the entire sphere, which are used to numerically approximate the surface TRPReference integral.
 The obtained value, TRPEstimate , is an approximation of TRPReference and the difference between them is defined as the TRP systematic error.

 TRPsyserr = | TRPEstimate – TRPreference | (in dB)

 When measuring radiated power, at each measurement point, two partial results for two orthogonal polarizations needs to be added.
-These can be the θ (theta) and φ (phi) polarizations or any pair of orthogonal polarizations.
+These can be the θ and φ polarizations or any pair of orthogonal polarizations.

-in following subclauses we describe several spherical sampling grids only assuming EIRP measurements.
+The distribution of sampling points on the spherical surface depends the type of sampling grids applied.
+In following subclauses we describe several spherical sampling grids which can be applied to EIRP or power density measurements.

-.